SAP/luigi/docs/navigation-configuration.md

 ### Path parameters

-Use the path parameter values to define the **pathSegment** in your configuration.
-You can either use a static value for your **pathSegment**, or add a colon to this value as in `:projectId`, to and make it act as a parameter.
+Use path parameter values to define the **pathSegment** in your configuration.
+You can either use a static value for your **pathSegment**, or add a colon to this value as in `:projectId`, to make it act as a parameter.
 This tells Luigi to accept any value for this **pathSegment** of the main application URL.
 The value replaces the parameter when it is further processed by the application.

 A sample structure with a parametrized **pathSegment** is as follows:
 ```